beingbing/java-springboot/src/main/java/be/springboot/pp/springmvc/info.md

 ## Summary: Flow of Spring MVC
 - Servlet-container (Tomcat) listens to a webSocket and receives a request from kernel (OS)
+- TomCat has servlets running inside it which handles incoming HTTP request
 - request passes through `Filters` in TomCat and reaches servlet
 - TomCat servlet then forwards request to spring-mvc
 - spring-mvc class which accepts the request from servlet-container is `DispatcherServlet`